-The Standardized Performance Assessment Lab (SPAL) provides a realistic setting for DMU students to learn and practice their professionalism, communication, organization, clinical reasoning and examination skills without risk to themselves or their patients.
+The Human Simulation Lab provides a clinical setting for DMU students to apply their professionalism, communication, organization, clinical reasoning and examination skills without risk to themselves or their patients.
 The DMU Human Simulation Lab began as a pilot project during the 1996-97 academic year with 16 patient encounters.
 Today, the Human Simulation Lab manages nearly 5,000 patient encounters annually.

-SPAL is used by the Doctor of Osteopathic Medicine (D.O.), Doctor of Podiatric Medicine (D.P.M.)
-Doctor of Physical Therapy (D.P.T.), Master of Science in Physician Assistant Studies (PA) and the Master’s of Health Care Administration (M.H.A.) programs.
-Students from all the DMU colleges have multiple SPAL experiences that include a wide variety of clinical presentations.
+The Human Simulation Lab is used by the Doctor of Osteopathic Medicine (D.O.), Doctor of Podiatric Medicine (D.P.M.), Doctor of Physical Therapy (D.P.T.), Master of Science in Physician Assistant Studies (PA) and the Master’s of Health Care Administration (M.H.A.) programs.
+Students from all the DMU colleges have multiple Human Simulation Lab experiences that include a wide variety of clinical presentations.
 Clinical students work with standardized patients (SPs), local citizens who are hired and trained to portray or simulate a real patient, based on the case being tested.
 M.H.A. students work through a scenario in a simulated health care setting with individuals trained to portray roles within that setting.

 Aligned with the mission of the University, the purpose of the DMU Human Simulation Lab is to promote the delivery of competent and compassionate health care through educational experiences tailored to meet the needs of diverse learners within a safe, nurturing and professional learning environment.
 The Human Simulation Lab fulfills its purpose in several ways because it

 - models the health care system-based care delivery context

 - serves a variety of health care disciplines

 - places emphasis on critical patient safety issues

 - links instruction and assessment with professional competency attainments